- Search The Registry

 *Grutter v.
 Bollinger was decided on this date in 2003.
-This was a landmark case of the Supreme Court of the United States concerning affirmative action in student admissions.
+This was a landmark case of the United States Supreme Court concerning affirmative action in student admissions.

-The Court held that a student admissions process that favors "underrepresented minority groups" does not violate the Fourteenth Amendment's Equal Protection Clause so long as it takes into account other factors evaluated on an individual basis for every applicant.
-The case began after a prospective student to the University of Michigan Law School alleged that she had been denied admission because the school gave certain minority groups a significantly greater chance of admission.
+The Court held that a student admissions process that favors "underrepresented minority groups" does not violate the Fourteenth Amendment's Equal Protection Clause so long as it considers other factors evaluated individually for every applicant.
+The case began after a prospective student at the University of Michigan Law School alleged that she had been denied admission because the school gave certain minority groups a greater chance of admission.
 The school admitted that its admission process favored certain minority groups but argued that there was a compelling state interest to ensure a "critical mass" of students from minority groups.

 In a dissent joined by three other justices, Chief Justice William Rehnquist argued that the university's admissions system was, in fact, a thinly veiled and unconstitutional quota system.
 The decision largely upheld the Court's decision in Regents of the University of California v.
-Bakke (1978), which allowed race to be a consideration in admissions policy but held racial quotas to be unconstitutional.
+Bakke (1978), which allowed race to be considered in admissions policy but held racial quotas unconstitutional.
 In Gratz v.
-Bollinger (2003) a separate case decided on the same day as Grutter, the Court struck down a points-based admissions system that awarded an automatic bonus to the admissions scores of minority applicants.
+Bollinger (2003), a separate case decided on the same day as Grutter, the Court struck down a points-based admissions system that awarded an automatic bonus to the admissions scores of minority applicants.